osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 u * /origin rl
 ```

-Create a configuration file for XrootD to find your authfile.
+Create a configuration file for XRootD to find your authfile.
 Create a file `/opt/origin/10-origin-authfile.cfg`:

 ```